drbean/edit/steve/actionresearch.md

 C.  Okay.
 A lot of our actions are like that.
 We do things:

     A.  because we are supposed to, or everyone does it, or it is a rule, and we don't real know what the result is.

-Studying at school is like that.
+	    Studying at school is like that. *Life* is like that.
 Or,

     B.  for no reason at all, by chance, unthinkingly.
 Or,
     C.  we do things because we want to see what the effect is.